 Did you know?

-The first mention of coasteering in literature appears in the 1973 book Sea Cliff Climbing, by John Cleare & Robin Collomb.
+The first mention of coasteering in literature appears in the 1973 book, Sea Cliff Climbing, by John Cleare and Robin Collomb.

 Coasteering is a relatively new outdoor adventure activity in South Africa, but given that the country has so many excellent stretches of coast to explore, it is likely to grow in popularity as more people discover the attraction.